Blind Spot Monitoring

 Blind Spot Monitoring (BSM) is an advanced driver assistance system designed to help drivers detect and avoid collisions while changing lanes or merging into traffic.

-When the BSM system detects a vehicle in the blind spot, it will typically provide a visual or audible alert to the driver, such as a warning light on the side mirror or a sound inside the vehicle.
-The system may also provide additional alerts, such as vibrating the steering wheel or seat.
+Blind Spot Monitoring (BSM) systems use radar or cameras mounted on the side mirrors or rear bumper to monitor the area next to and behind the vehicle, commonly referred to as the blind spot.
+When the system detects a vehicle or object in the blind spot, it alerts the driver with visual or audible signals, such as a warning light on the side mirror or a sound inside the vehicle.
+Some systems may also provide additional alerts, like vibrating the steering wheel or seat.

-• Blind Spot Detection (BSD)
+- Blind Spot Detection (BSD)

-• Blind Spot Information System (BLIS)
+- Blind Spot Information System (BLIS)

-• Side Assist
+- Side Assist

-• Lane Change Alert
+- Lane Change Alert

-• Lane Change Assist
+- Lane Change Assist

-• Lane Departure Warning System (LDWS) with Blind Spot Detection
+- Lane Departure Warning System (LDWS) with Blind Spot Detection

 Most sold EVs globaly